cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 With AEGIS-128L and AEGIS-128X, random nonces can safely encrypt up to 2<sup>48</sup> messages using the same key with negligible (~ 2<sup>-33</sup>, to align with NIST guidelines) collision probability.

 With AEGIS-256 and AEGIS-256X, random nonces can be used with no practical limits.

-All variants can be used as a MAC by calling the `Encrypt()` function with the message as the `ad` and leaving `msg` empty, resulting in just a tag.
-However, they MUST NOT be used as a hash function; if the key is known, inputs generating state collisions can easily be crafted.
-Similarly, as opposed to hash-based MACs, tags MUST NOT be used for key derivation as there is no proof they are uniformly random.

-For the same `(key, nonce, ad, msg)` tuple, a different degree of parallelism in AEGIS-128X and AEGIS-256X can produce a different `ct` and `tag`.
-Furthermore, different `ad` with the same `(key, nonce, msg)` can produce a different `ct` and `tag` with all variants.
-However, as the `ad` and `msg` are absorbed into the state identically in that order, this does not necessarily hold when the `msg` changes.

 ### Key Commitment